White Sox vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- The White Sox have been underdogs four times over their past 10 games and lost every one of those contests.
+- The White Sox have played as the favorite in five of their past 10 games and won two of those contests.

 White Sox Betting Records & Stats

-- The White Sox have won in two of the eight contests they have been named as odds-on underdogs this year.
+- The White Sox have won three of the seven games they were listed as the moneyline favorite this season (42.9%).

-- Chicago has a record of 2-5 in games where oddsmakers have it as underdogs of at least +105 on the moneyline.
+- Chicago has a 3-4 record (winning 42.9% of its games) when playing as moneyline favorites of -115 or shorter.

-- The moneyline set for this matchup implies the White Sox have a 48.8% chance of walking away with the win.
+- The White Sox have an implied moneyline win probability of 53.5% in this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.